rhyden-kx/DSA4264/Technical Report.md

 From the plot, we also see that users posting comments in r/singaporeraw and r/singaporehappenings tend to be on the right side of the plot, meaning that users found in these 2 subreddits are more toxic than users found in r/singapore.

 Overall, both toxic users and subreddits can be more moderated.

+---
-5. Discussion
+# 5. Discussion
 Based on our results from subsection “Trend Overtime” we validated that toxicity and hatefulness on these 3 subreddits was indeed increasing overtime.
 We decided to zoom in on toxicity for this section as we found from the subsection “Trend Across Topics” that the severity of toxicity was significantly more than hatefulness.
 In conclusion we came up with 2 theories to explain the rise of toxicity on these subreddits overtime.

-5.1.1 Theory 1: Limited moderation tools due to Reddit’s API Pricing changes Firstly, for r/singapore, its average toxicity increases even though the number of comments have decreased over time.
+### 5.1.1 Theory 1: Limited moderation tools due to Reddit’s API Pricing changes
+Firstly, for r/singapore, its average toxicity increases even though the number of comments have decreased over time.
 This shows that the comments are becoming more toxic in content.
 From the subsection “Trend of Moderation” we observed the sudden and continuous spike in the average toxic score around May 2023 coincides with the drop in moderation activity for r/Singapore.
 Some desktop research alluded that during that time period reddit made changes to their API pricing that negatively affected moderators.

-On April 19, 2023 Reddit announced that access to its API will no longer be free.
+On April 19, 2023 Reddit announced that access to its [API will no longer be free](https://www.reddit.com/r/reddit/comments/12qwagm/an_update_regarding_reddits_api/?rdt=42111).
 Effective June 19, 2023, their updated Data API Terms will introduce a paid premium access point for third parties who require additional capabilities, higher usage limits, and broader usage rights.
 Reddit’s explanation for this change was that much of its data was now being used to train Artificial Intelligence.

-According to The Guardian, this announcement was met with intense backlash from Reddit’s unpaid content moderators and users with a key concern being the loss of many third-party apps and moderation tools unable to foot the high cost.
-On June 12, 2023, over 8,000 subreddits, including r/Singapore participated in a 48hr blackout period, temporarily closing their subreddit in protests.
-Moderators on r/Singapore echoed the sentiment that many moderators use third party moderator tools.
+This announcement was met with [intense backlash](https://www.theguardian.com/technology/2023/dec/30/reddit-moderator-protest-communities-social-media#:~:text=Reddit%20executives%20reasoned%20that%20the%20changes%20were%20needed%20to%20prevent%20companies%2C%20especially%20artificial%20intelligence%20startups%20creating%20large%20language%20models%2C%20from%20using%20Reddit%E2%80%99s%20data%20for%20free) from Reddit’s unpaid content moderators and users with a key concern being the loss of many third-party apps and moderation tools unable to foot the high cost.
+On June 12, 2023, over 8,000 subreddits, including *r/Singapore* participated in a 48hr blackout period, temporarily closing their subreddit in protests.
+Moderators on *r/Singapore* echoed the sentiment that [many moderators use third party moderator tools](https://www.reddit.com/r/singapore/comments/142if79/on_june_12_rsingapore_will_be_going_dark_in/).

-However, CNBC found that though Reddit claims that selected moderation tools will remain unaffected, moderators were skeptical.
+However, [CNBC](https://www.cnbc.com/2023/06/16/reddit-in-crisis-as-prominent-moderators-protest-api-price-increase.html#:~:text=Although%20Reddit%20has,as%20outside%20services) found that though Reddit claims that selected moderation tools will remain unaffected, moderators were sceptical.
 Moderators claimed that historically Reddit has made promises to introduce high quality internal moderation tools that ended up falling below expectations.

 Thus, we theorise that due to Reddit’s API pricing changes the moderation capacity on subreddits such as r/Singapore has dropped due to the now limited access to moderation tools.

-5.1.2 Theory 2: Rising popularity of inherently toxic subreddits We found from the subsection “Trend Across Subreddits” that r/SingaporeRaw and r/SingaporeHappenings have a higher average toxic score compared to r/Singapore.
+### 5.1.2 Theory 2: Rising popularity of inherently toxic subreddits
+We found from the subsection “Trend Across Subreddits” that *r/SingaporeRaw* and *r/SingaporeHappenings* have a higher average toxic score compared to *r/Singapore*.
 Additionally, these 2 subreddits are growing in popularity in recent years, based on their increasing number of comments.

-Upon further investigation we found that these 2 subreddits have either no community rules or significantly fewer rules compared to r/Singapore (Fig 17.).
-In fact the subreddit description of r/SingaporeRaw seems to be promoting itself as an uncensored subreddit where “Redditporeans” can feel safe to post freely without being silenced.
-Thus, these 2 subreddits are by their nature meant to provide an alternative space to the more restrictive r/Singapore for redditors who want a less moderated experience.
+Upon further investigation we found that these 2 subreddits have either no community rules or significantly fewer rules compared to *r/Singapore* (Fig 17.).
+In fact the subreddit description of *r/SingaporeRaw* seems to be promoting itself as an uncensored subreddit where “Redditporeans” can feel safe to post freely without being silenced.
+Thus, these 2 subreddits are by their nature meant to provide an alternative space to the more restrictive *r/Singapore* for redditors who want a less moderated experience.

 Fig 17.
 This de-emphasising of censorship ties into looser moderation, leading to more toxic and hateful posts and comments being allowed on to the subreddit.
-This then leads to more users being encouraged to join in and post increasingly toxic and hateful posts/comments, which in turn do not get moderated.
+This then leads to more users being encouraged to join in and post increasingly toxic and hateful posts and comments, which in turn do not get moderated.
 Hence, this cycle perpetuates and amplifies toxicity and hatefulness (Fig 18.).

 Fig 18.

-5.2 Fairness:
+## 5.2 Fairness:
-Analyzing Reddit data for Singapore subreddits presents a challenge in ensuring fair representation due to the uneven user base sizes, which affects the distribution of comments in our sampled dataset.
-With r/Singapore's 1.5 million users vastly outnumbering the 78k users in r/SingaporeRaw and 43k in r/SingaporeHappenings, our findings and topic modeling are naturally more influenced by r/Singapore's discussions.
-This imbalance means that prominent trends in r/Singapore may overshadow unique or less common themes from the smaller subreddits.
-While r/Singapore's larger dataset offers broad insights, it limits our ability to fully capture a balanced view of discourse across all three communities.
+Analysing Reddit data for Singapore subreddits presents a challenge in ensuring fair representation due to the uneven user base sizes, which affects the distribution of comments in our sampled dataset.
+With *r/Singapore*'s 1.5 million users vastly outnumbering the 78k users in *r/SingaporeRaw* and 43k in *r/SingaporeHappenings*, our findings and topic modelling are naturally more influenced by *r/Singapore*'s discussions.
+This imbalance means that prominent trends in *r/Singapore* may overshadow unique or less common themes from the smaller subreddits.
+While *r/Singapore*'s larger dataset offers broad insights, it limits our ability to fully capture a balanced view of discourse across all three communities.
 Given our time constraints, we had to work within this limitation.

 Fig 19.

-5.3 Deployability:
+## 5.3 Deployability:
 We have developed a jupyter notebook which allows users to run our workflow and analysis methods to generate results for larger scales of data.
 We have chosen a range of methods and visualisations which are most relevant for trend analysis, and yet simple for non-technical users to understand.
 There are also dynamic visualisations, which allow the user to select date ranges for more intricate analyses.

 We note however, that the LDAMallet method for topic modelling is deprecated, and not supported in later versions of the Gensim package.
 Thus while we have included it, and directions on how to run it, we have also included another method for running using the Little Wrapper method which is still maintained.

-5.4.
+## 5.4.
 Recommendations

-5.4.1 Current situation - Singapore:
+## 5.4.1 Current situation - Singapore:
-Currently, students in Singapore have their own Personal Learning Devices (PLDs) which have a software to restrict their content (MobileGuardian, Lightspeed Systems, Jamf, or Blocksi).
-However, this is limited in its abilities to properly restrict NSFW and toxic content from those devices.
+Currently, students in Singapore have their own Personal Learning Devices (PLDs) which have [softwares to restrict their content](https://www.straitstimes.com/singapore/new-app-to-manage-students-chromebooks-out-by-november-2024-ipads-by-january-2025) (MobileGuardian, Lightspeed Systems, Jamf, or Blocksi).
+However, [this is limited](https://www.reddit.com/r/SGExams/comments/14ojm28/hate_mobile_guardian/) in its abilities to properly restrict NSFW and toxic content from those devices.
 Students have mentioned that it is overly restrictive, blocking important applications such as Whatsapp, and also has many loopholes which allow them to access NSFW content regardless.
 Furthermore, they are likely to have their own personal devices which are not school-issued that can access toxic and hateful content regardless.

 We would aim to tackle the root problem, which is to curb the creation of spaces for toxic content.
-However, as Article 14(1) of the Constitution of the Republic of Singapore guarantees to Singapore citizens the rights to freedom of speech and expression, peaceful assembly without arms, and association, it would not be legal, nor ethical to just remove these spaces entirely.
-Furthermore, direct interference would be highly unpopular amongst the public, especially in subreddits such as r/Singaporeraw where the aim is for unfiltered speech.
+However, as [Article 14(1)](https://sso.agc.gov.sg/Act/CONS1963?ProvIds=pr14-) of the Constitution of the Republic of Singapore guarantees to Singapore citizens the rights to freedom of speech and expression, peaceful assembly without arms, and association, it would not be legal, nor ethical to just remove these spaces entirely.
+Furthermore, direct interference would be highly unpopular amongst the public, especially in subreddits such as *r/Singaporeraw* where the aim is for unfiltered speech.

-5.4.2 Current Situation - Reddit:
+### 5.4.2 Current Situation - Reddit:
 Reddit’s current automatic moderation filters are not reliable and inadequate.
 The filter does not take into consideration the semantic meaning of the full sentence, but bases it off individual words.As seen below, derogatory terms such as “CECA” (a term typically used derogatorily to describe migrant workers from India under a specific work scheme), were not flagged as hateful.

 Fig. X: Testing Reddit filters on our most hateful comments

 This leads to an issue of moderators needing to create their own rules and processes to flag out negative content, which relies on manpower and is highly subjective to the individual moderator.
-As mentioned by moderators in r/Singapore, they are unable to develop better moderation tools to aid in their work.
+As mentioned by moderators in r/Singapore, they are [unable to develop better moderation tools](https://www.reddit.com/r/singapore/comments/148iou9/blackout_reflection_how_has_rsingapore_going_dark/) to aid in their work due to the new API call changes.
 Thus our solution would aim to reduce the proportion of toxic content, and also help improve current Reddit moderation capabilities.

-5.4.3 Recommendation 1: Moderation Guard
+### 5.4.3 Recommendation 1: Moderation Guard
-For spaces such as r/Singapore, which are generally not toxic or hateful, we could develop a moderation bot powered by Lionguard (or a similar LLM) calibrated for Singaporean vocabulary.
+For spaces such as *r/Singapore*, which are generally not toxic or hateful, we could develop a moderation bot powered by Lionguard (or a similar LLM) calibrated for Singaporean vocabulary.
 It would feature a flagging system to vet every post and comment in that subreddit for toxic and hateful comments, and mark them accordingly.
 Moderators can adjust the threshold for an acceptable level of hatefulness and toxicity, and those which are above that threshold will be flagged for moderators to check.
 Additionally, it would also flag out to moderators users with a high toxic or hateful activity score who join the subreddit.

-Deployment would be in batches, starting with subreddits more keen on toxicity moderation such as r/Singapore and r/SGExams (a subreddit for students).
+Deployment would be in batches, starting with subreddits more keen on toxicity moderation such as *r/Singapore* and r*/SGExams* (a subreddit for students).
 These subreddits currently moderate for hateful content, and would be the most willing to adopt this tool.
 We could then expand to other subreddits, and negotiate with their moderators on an acceptable threshold of toxicity and hatefulness.
 We would also work with Reddit to bypass the API rate limit which is currently in place, since this tool would be considered as useful for moderation.
 We would push for collaborating with the owners and moderators of these online platforms to implement more rules and moderating tools, especially in places which cater to wider age ranges that includes children.

-5.4.3 Recommendation 2: Community Outreach
+### 5.4.3 Recommendation 2: Community Outreach
 Our second recommendation would be more community outreach.
 Since the goal is for a safe online experience for children in general, another solution to consider is public outreach, where we educate parents and children on safe internet usage.
-We would encourage parents to restrict their children’s access to spaces with such negative content, through means such as Parental Controls methods from Google and Apple.
+We would encourage parents to restrict their children’s access to spaces with such negative content, through means such as Parental Controls methods from [Google](https://safety.google/intl/en_sg/families/parental-supervision/) and [Apple](https://support.apple.com/en-sg/105121).
 These functions allow parents to manage their child’s screen time, and app downloads.

 Children should receive greater education on safe internet practices to promote better online etiquette and reduce toxicity within their communities.
 Many schools already provide ICT (Information and Communication Technology) classes to teach essential technological skills, so expanding this curriculum to include responsible technology use could offer meaningful benefits.
 Emphasis would be placed on accountability of their online personas, and that they should aim to use the internet for good, rather than to spread negativity.

-6. Conclusion
+# 6. Conclusion
 While toxicity and hatefulness has been increasing in recent months, we have found it can be attributed to the echochamber effect of spiralling toxicity and hatefulness cycles.
 Additionally, lack of adequate moderation also perpetuates the existence of such content on the web.
 Thus, it would be in the best interest of the future generations if actions are taken to reduce children's exposure to these online places.